cwendorf/CALM/docs/examples/extractingHypotheses.md

 ##     -0.17 -0.17 0.33
 ```

 The intercept is equivalent to the mean of the group means.
-Parameters represent the difference between each group and the mean of the subsequent groups.
+Remaining parameters represent the difference between each group and the mean of the subsequent groups.

 #### Example: contr.poly